Zero Car Rental

 Zero Car Rental does not recommend river crossings at all.
 If you are unsure, do not cross.
 If you still decide to ford, the decision and the risk are yours.
 Choose the largest, highest-clearance 4x4 you can, use slow, careful technique, and be ready to turn back without hesitation.

-What this is (and isn’t)
+What this guide is (and isn’t)

-This is a plain-spoken guide for travellers who’ve seen a dreamy mountain hut on Instagram and forgotten that the highlands are, well, highlands.
-We’ll point you toward realistic plans, safer detours, and the kind of cars that make sense.
-What this is not is a pep talk to send a crossover into a glacial river.
-Mountain roads open late and close early, and conditions change fast; always verify the day’s status with road authorities and SafeTravel before you go.
-Vegagerdin has a wealth of information on this.
+This is a plain-spoken guide for travellers who’ve seen a dreamy mountain hut on Instagram and forgotten that the Highlands are, well, the Highlands.
+You’ll get realistic plans, safer detours, and the kind of vehicles that make sense for Iceland’s mountain roads.
+This is not a pep talk to send a crossover into a glacial river.

 The house rules you actually need

-Two useful buckets: small 4×4 vs tall 4×4
+Two useful buckets: small 4x4 vs tall 4x4

 Route cards: best plan, better plan, not today